 Disasters and Social Issues

-Wild bush fires, hurricanes, earthquakes, flooding, tsunamis.
-These are just some of the natural disasters that have occurred in the past 12 months that left those abroad feeling helpless, heartbroken, and terrified.
-From being unable to contact loved ones to confronting images of the devastation on social media, it's easy to feel helpless when you're living half a world away, perhaps surrounded by students that can’t fully comprehend.
+Political unrest, wild bush fires, hurricanes, earthquakes, flooding, tsunamis.
+These are just some of the issues that have occured in the past year that have left those abroad feeling helpless, heartbroken and terrified.
+From being unable to contact loved ones, to confronting images of the devastation on social media, it's easy to feel lost and helpless when you're living half a world away, perhaps surrounded by students that can’t fully comprehend.

-In the same way, we have seen terrorism and political tensions in countries result in a strong emotional reaction from expats, with many participating in worldwide protests and fundraising.
+We have seen terrorism and political tensions in countries result in a strong emotional reaction from expats, with many participating in worldwide protests and fundraising.
 On top of the distance, it’s common to feel guilty about not being physically able to support people you care about who are more at risk.
-Watching conditions worsen, family and friends struggle, and the landscape of your country change may have you wondering, ‘what kind of home will I be going back to?’.
+Watching conditions worsen, family and friends struggle and the landscape of your country change may have you wondering, ‘what kind of home will I be going back to?’.
 It’s incredibly common to experience survivor's guilt, where some people feel guilty for not feeling guilty all the time and others feel guilty for having a good time while friends and family are suffering.

-With all of these challenges, being so far away from home can leave you feeling helpless and limited in your ability to help.
+With all of these challenges, being so far away from home can leave you feeling helpless and limited in your ability to support your loved ones.
 One of the best ways you can help is to implement some strategies to support yourself.
 Failing to take care of yourself hurts in the long run, for both health and productivity.
 Trying to deal with life’s challenges when your glass is empty runs you down physically and mentally, and makes you more vulnerable.

 Packing your bags and moving away from home to study or build a new life takes a lot of courage and strength.
 It’s important to remind yourself of all you have accomplished, and that you are always strong enough to withstand new challenges.
 Remember that by persevering through, you will be okay.
 You always have more strength than the challenging situation requires.
 Reminding yourself of all the reasons why you moved and setting goals around those reasons will help you to stay present and focused on all you are trying to accomplish.